-Roubaul hung his head low, shaking it slowly.
+Roubaul hung his head low.
 "My youngest," he said, swallowing thickly.
 "My youngest was brought back from—"

 "My apologies, Guild Mistress Agatha," the officer said curtly to the woman who was now off-screen.
 He turned back to face him.
 "Guild Master Roubaul, my name is Captain Lahar.
 I've been given temporary command here in Diligeon to establish a defensive perimeter around the area.
 I'd apologise for the intrusion, but you're a hard man to get a hold of."

 "With good reason," Roubaul replied gruffly.
 "Don't they teach you fools any manners at the Magic Council?"

 "Your reticence left us with no other alternative, and please forgive my behaviour."
 His apology didn't sound at all sincere.
 "My being curt with you has nothing to do with the crisis we now face.
 Let me be brief then.
 We've received word on the ground that the mission is now critical.
 They've requested for aid, but I am hard-pressed to offer them bodies if what they say about Nirvana's capabilities are true.
 As we speak, they are now headed towards your location."